hanksterhan/parallel_SLIC/source/README_final.md

+## To run SLIC Superpixel Algorithm
+ - $python SLIC.py -k 100 -i input/flower.jpg
+k is the number of superpixels and can be adjusted.
+The filepath of the image to be segmented should follow the -i flag.
+For a more detailed breakdown of command line arguments, run $python SLIC.py -h

 ## To calculate boundary recall:
  - Choose image from the [Extended Berkeley Segmentation Benchmark](https://github.com/davidstutz/extended-berkeley-segmentation-benchmark) and save it in boundary_recall/original_images (ex. boundary_recall/original_images/3063.jpg)